 Unforgettable wildlife experiences in the midst of iconic landscapes

 Kenya has long been a safari favourite – home to some of the world’s most famous national parks and reserves, with rolling plains, great lakes and vast wildernesses, rich in African wildlife from big cats to even bigger elephants and rhino.
-And away from its destinations that top wildlife enthusiasts’ wish lists, Kenya is also blessed with a tropical coastline, fringed with powder white sands lapped by stunning azure waters.
+And away from its destinations that top wildlife enthusiasts’ wish lists, it's blessed with a tropical coastline, where palm-fringed sands are lapped by clear waters.

-• It can be cold in early morning and at night on safari
+• Kenya is warm year-round, but it can be cold in early morning and at night on safari

-• Jul-Oct is the annual wildebeest migration in the Maasai Mara depending on rains.
+• July-October is typically the best time to see the annual wildebeest migration in the Maasai Mara, depending on rains.

 With over 40 national parks and reserves, Kenya offers some of the best wildlife viewing opportunities in the world.
 The most well-known of all its game parks is, of course, the Maasai Mara – the subject of many wildlife documentaries, with its wide open savannah and majestic big cats.
 People also flock here to witness what is hailed as the ‘greatest show on earth’; the annual migration.
 The largest mass movement of land mammals on earth, the Great Migration sees over one million stampeding wildebeest and other grazing herbivores journey the 300 miles from the Serengeti in Tanzania to Kenya’s Maasai Mara.
 A rough pattern occurs each year as the herds follow the rains to secure a good water supply and fertile grass – usually gracing the Maasai Mara between August and October.